I-Al-Istannen/ImageWings/README.md

 ## Result:
 ![Bad wing](http://i.imgur.com/HfnuRzy.png)

-Yes, the two particles and the angle do not make it very clear, but it is actually a bit behind the player.
+Yes, the two particles and the angle do not make it very clear, but it is actually a bit behind the entity.

 # Dependencies